 The Ameraucana is known as “America’s most newly recognized APA/ABA Standard Breed being recognized by the APA and admitted to the American Standard of Perfection in 1984.
 Currently the APA only recognizes these 9 specific colors: black, blue, buff, white, silver, brown-red, wheaten, blue wheaten and as of January 2020 self-blue.
 To learn more, including standards and photos of show-quality birds, visit www.ameraucana.org.

 Other things to consider: Trying to capture sales for blue eggs, many hatcheries over the years have sold a non-dominant mix of chicken that lays pastel shelled eggs in various shades of blue, pink and green.
 They have marketed these as “Araucanas”, “Ameraucanas”, “Americanas” and most recently “Easter Eggers”.
 The blue egg shell trait is dominant and crossing with other breeds leads to a variety of pastel shell colors.
-Pure Ameraucanas have the specific traits listed above; other chickens that lay colored eggs without those specific traits are likely crossbreeds. .
+Pure Ameraucanas have the specific traits listed above and lay only blue eggs; other chickens that lay colored eggs without those specific traits are likely crossbreeds. .
 An excellent article to read is “Ameraucana Myths & Facts” by Vicky Thompson.
 It can be found here: http://ameraucana.org/forum/index.php?topic=957.0 References: Ameraucana Breeders Club http://www.ameraucana.org/ American Poultry Association http://www.amerpoultryassn.com/ Ameraucana Alliance http://ameraucanaalliance.org